 Most people in Colorado have seen overconfident drivers blow by on snow-packed roads.
 Clearly, these drivers don’t realize the risks they are taking.
 They may also be unaware that they can be held liable for negligence, even in straitened winter weather conditions.

 If you have been hurt in crash that was someone else’s fault on a Colorado mountain road, contact The Bussey Law Firm, P.C. at (719) 475-2555.
-Our Colorado Springs personal injury lawyer could help you fight for the compensation you deserve.
+Our Colorado Springs auto accident lawyer could help you fight for the compensation you deserve.